jolesh/OpenComputersCode/tunnel/README.md

 Conduit option:
 Set conduit in the script to true and put conduits in slot 2 and 3.
 The put wall blocks in slot 4, 5, ...

+Pumpkin option:
+Will set every Xth row jack o'lanterns in the wall, standard is 5.
+Configurable in the script